secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Networking Management from the CLI.md

    Default Gateway . . . . . . . . . : fe80::250:56ff:feb9:b9fc%11
                                        10.129.0.1
 ```
 - As we can see, `ipconfig` will show us the basic settings of your network interface.
-We have as output the IPv4/6 addresses, our gateway, subnet masks, and DNS suffix if one is set.
-We can output the full network settings by appending the `/all` modifier to the ipconfig command like so:
+- We have as output the IPv4/6 addresses, our gateway, subnet masks, and DNS suffix if one is set.
+- We can output the full network settings by appending the `/all` modifier to the ipconfig command like so.
 ```powershell-session
 PS C:\htb> ipconfig /all